-Our Healthcare Lab (H-Lab) student teams work on complex problems with host organizations in critical areas, including operations management, analytics, IT, delivery innovation, strategic marketing, organizational dynamics, etc., with an emphasis on healthcare delivery.
+Our Healthcare Lab (H-Lab) student teams work on complex problems with host organizations in critical areas, including operations management, analytics, IT, delivery innovation, strategic marketing, organizational dynamics, etc., with an emphasis on healthcare delivery and improving health outcomes for the population.

 H-Lab teams are generally composed of four MIT graduate students from Sloan and other MIT schools.
-Teams work for their host organizations on a four-month project engagement; they work locally or remotely from MIT for three months during the fall, and full-time, on site, at their host organizations for one week in October (SIP) or up to three weeks in January.
-The organizations collaborate with their student teams to define the project scope, develop work plans, and determine the deliverables the teams will create.
+Teams work for their host organizations on a four-month project engagement, remotely from MIT during the fall, and for up to three weeks, on-site (if feasible) at their host organizations in January.
+The host organizations collaborate with their student teams to define the project scope, develop work plans and determine the deliverables the teams will create.

 H-Lab teams deliver significant, concrete value to their host organizations.
 Equally important are the unprecedented opportunities for students to apply their leading-edge classroom learning to complex health and healthcare issues in real time.